shradhakatyal/Calculator/README.md

 _The calculator app can be previewed <a href="https://shradhakatyal.github.io/Calculator/calc.html">here!</a>_

 ## Getting Started
-If you want to use this calculator app, follow the given instructions.
+If you want to use this calculator app on your own machine, follow the given instructions.

 ### Prerequisites
 A browser is required to run this app.